pingcap/docs/tidb-cloud/scale-tidb-cluster.md

 - Decrease the node size of TiDB, TiKV, or TiFlash<sup>beta</sup>
 - Scale in TiKV or TiFlash<sup>beta</sup> nodes
-- Decrease the storage size of TiKV or TiFlash<sup>beta</sup>

 > **Warning:**
 >
-> The preceding scale-in or scale-down changes can be risky, which might lead to insufficient storage space, excessive CPU usage, or excessive memory usage on remaining nodes.
+> The preceding scale-down and scale-in changes can be risky, which might lead to insufficient storage space, excessive CPU usage, or excessive memory usage on remaining nodes.

 To submit a support request, perform the steps in [TiDB Cloud Support](/tidb-cloud/tidb-cloud-support.md) to contact our support team.
 For each node to be scaled, provide the following information in the **Description** box: